The-Supreme-Elemental/truck-drivers-logistics/README.md

 # Truck Driver Logistics program!

+## Contributors
+- Keith Crawford (Machine Learning and AI Prompts)
+- Chris Hylton (UI)
+- Natalia Navarrete (Machine Learning)
+- Kosei Hatakenaka (UI)

 Below is a detailed guide for using version control so nothing gets corrupted!
 We got this team!